velnias75/NetMauMau/README.md

 * the [POPT library](http://rpm5.org/files/popt/)

+* xxd (from the vim package [on Debian based distributions *vim-common*])

 Setting up the build environment
 --------------------------------

+NetMauMau prefers *automake-1.11*

-After checkout run `autoreconf -ifv` to set up the build environment.
+After checkout run `env AUTOMAKE=automake-1.11 ACLOCAL=aclocal-1.11 autoreconf -ifv` to set up the build environment.

 `./configure && make` builds the projects and `make install` installs it.
 See `configure --help` for more options and help.